 - 281.370 1.
 All personnel actions taken by state, county or municipal departments, housing authorities, agencies, boards or appointing officers thereof must be based solely on merit and fitness. - 2.
 State, county or municipal departments, housing authorities, agencies, boards or appointing officers thereof shall not refuse to hire a person, discharge or bar any person from employment or discriminate against any person in compensation or in other terms or conditions of employment because of the person's race, creed, color, national origin, sex, sexual orientation, gender identity or expression, age, political affiliation or disability, except when based upon a bona fide occupational qualification. - 3.
-As used in this section: - (a) "Disability" means, with respect to a person: - (1) A physical or mental impairment that substantially limits one or more of the major life activities of the person: - (2) A record of such an impairment; or - (3) Being regarded as having such an impairment. - (b) "Gender identity or expression" means a gender-related identity, appearance, expression or behavior of a person, regardless of the person's assigned sex at birth. - (c) "Protective hairstyle" includes, without limitation, hairstyles such as natural hairstyles, afros, bantu knots, curls, braids, locks and twists. - (d) "Race" includes fancestry, color, ethnic group identification, ethnic background and traits [historically] associated with race, including, without limitation, hair texture and protective hairstyles.(e) "Sexual orientation" means having or being perceived as having an - orientation for heterosexuality, homosexuality or bisexuality. - Sec.
-9.5.
-Chapter 284 of NRS is hereby amended by adding thereto a new section to read as follows:
+As used in this section: - (a) "Disability" means, with respect to a person: - (1) A physical or mental impairment that substantially limits one or more of the major life activities of the person; - (2) A record of such an impairment; or - (3) Being regarded as having such an impairment. - (b) "Gender identity or expression" means a gender-related identity, appearance, expression or behavior of a person, regardless of the person's assigned sex at birth. - (c) "Protective hairstyle" includes, without limitation, hairstyles such as braids, locks and twists. - (d) "Race" includes ancestry, color, ethnic group identification, ethnic background and traits historically associated with race, including, without limitation, hair texture and protective hairstyles. - (e) "Sexual orientation" means having or being perceived as having an orientation for heterosexuality, homosexuality or bisexuality. - Sec.
+10. NRS 284.015 is hereby amended to read as follows: - 284.015 As used in this chapter, unless the context otherwise requires: - 1.
+"Administrator" means the Administrator of the Division. - 2.
+"Commission" means the Personnel Commission.